PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 - Exploit DNS for DDoS
   - send queries with spoofed source address: target IP (e.g., mail server)
   - requires amplification; a response is much larger than a query

+---

+# Lecture 4

+## P2P architecture
+P2P architecture is an architecture where there is no server that is always on.
+End systems communicate directly with one another.

+Why is P2P used?
+Network design limits the upload speed of data, servers are bottle necked by upload speeds